This goal goes beyond how the District gets energy and focuses on how the District uses energy.

 When building systems like heating, ventilation, and air conditioning (HVAC) units are up for replacement, more efficient options are chosen and when possible, automated.

-In 2025, a new Dehumidification Unit was installed at Centennial Ice Arena.
-This unit replaced a 45 year old unit, and will significantly improve energy efficiency, by design and also by automation.
+In 2025, a new dehumidification unit was installed at Centennial Ice Arena.
+The new dehumidification unit (pictured) replaced a 45 year old unit, and will significantly improve energy efficiency – by design and also through automation.
+In 2025, one of Centennial’s roof top heating units is scheduled for replacement, and in 2026, two of the HVAC units are to be replaced.
+These replacements will also lead to significant improvements in the building’s energy efficiency.

 Learn more about the project by visiting the project page.